New Estimates for a Time-Dependent Schroedinger Equation: Abstract

 \section{Abstract}

-This paper establishes new estimates for a time-dependent linear Schr\"{o}\-din\-ger equation in $\set R^3$.
+This paper establishes new estimates for linear Schr\"{o}\-din\-ger equations in $\set R^3$ with time-dependent potentials.
 Some of the results are new even in the time-independent case and all are shown to hold for potentials in scaling-critical, translation-invariant spaces.